nlekkerman/infinite-guess/README.md

     ![Bonus timer Screenshot](docs/images/bonus-timer-screenshot.png)![Bonus timer red Screenshot](docs/images/bonus-timer-red-screenshot.png)

-- **Exit Button:**
-  - A prominent "Exit" button is available on the result screen.
-  - Players can choose to exit the bonus result screen and return to the main gameplay.

   - **Correct Answer:**
   - During the Turbo Bonus Game,a correct answer will earn you an additional 2 points for the Mystery Number will be awarded with 10 points.